Last Updated on October 17, 2022 by Scott Shetler

 Why Does the Correct Plural Matter?

 Perception and appearance matter!
-If readers come across a website that uses the word “Grammies,” that’s a big red flag that this site isn’t well-educated on the awards and shouldn’t be taken seriously when it comes to making predictions or offering insight.
+If readers come across a website that uses the word “Grammies,” that’s a red flag that the site isn’t well-educated on the awards and shouldn’t be taken seriously when it comes to making predictions or offering insight.

 So if you were going to write about Adele’s record haul at the 2012 awards, you’d say, “Adele won six Grammys.”
 If that spelling doesn’t look correct, don’t worry; you’ll get used to it.